flying-dragon-ai/flymd/README.en.md

 ### Multi-Tab Workflow
 - Press `Ctrl+T` anytime to launch a blank tab so the current draft stays intact
 - Cycle through open docs with `Ctrl+Tab / Ctrl+Shift+Tab` to review multiple manuscripts without losing context
-- Hold `Ctrl` and left-click any library/document entry to open it in a background tab, keeping reading and writing spaces separated

 ### Image Handling
 - **Paste/Drag Images**: Auto-process and insert